We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 3. Four-Legged

-The next step up is the four-legged stirrup, which usually consists of two overlapping stirrups that don’t wrap all the rods.
+The next step up is the four-legged stirrup, which usually consists of two overlapping stirrups that do not fully wrap all of the rods.
 For example, if you have eight rods in two rows of four, the two overlapping stirrups will envelop six rods each, with both wrapping the four in the center.
+Four-legged stirrups are closed.

 4. Six-Legged

 You can take that same eight-rod design and support it with a six-legged stirrup instead.
-In this configuration, a single stirrup envelops all eight rods, and additional legs add more support.
+In this closed configuration, one stirrup encloses all eight rods, and additional legs add more support.
 These extra legs usually stretch between two adjacent rods.

 5. Circular